-Find Height or Maximum Depth of a Binary Tree
+Find Height of a Binary Tree

-Difficulty: Medium, Asked-In: Amazon, VMWare, Zoho, Synopsys
+Difficulty: Medium, Asked-In: Amazon, VMWare, Zoho, Synopsys.

 Let’s understand the problem